George C. Scott: Personal life

-He had a daughter, Michelle (b.
-1954), with Karen Truesdell.

 Politics

 In 1982, Scott appeared in a campaign commercial for moderate Republican U.S. Senator Lowell Weicker of Connecticut.
 Like Weicker, Scott was, at that time, a resident of Greenwich, Connecticut.
 Scott identified politically as a moderate conservative and supported the death penalty.

 Illness and death

 Scott suffered a series of heart attacks in the 1980s.
 He died on September 22, 1999, of a ruptured abdominal aortic aneurysm, aged 71.
 He was interred in the Westwood Village Memorial Park Cemetery in Westwood, California.